ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 14. Implement basic PriorityManager [COMPLETED]

-15. Enhance CLI
+15. Enhance CLI [COMPLETED]
     15.1.
 Add more commands for different workflow operations [COMPLETED] 15.2.
 Implement basic logging [COMPLETED]
     15.3.
 Add command to display current workflow configuration [COMPLETED] 15.4.
 Implement project report generation command [COMPLETED]

-16. Expand test coverage
+16. Expand test coverage [IN PROGRESS]
     16.1.
-Add more unit tests for new components [IN PROGRESS] 16.2.
-Implement integration tests for the expanded workflow [TODO] 16.3.
-Add tests for different workflow configurations [TODO] 16.4.
-Add tests for LLM response parsing and sufficiency evaluation [IN PROGRESS]
+Add more unit tests for new components [COMPLETED] 16.2.
+Implement integration tests for the expanded workflow [IN PROGRESS] 16.3.
+Add tests for different workflow configurations [IN PROGRESS] 16.4.
+Add tests for LLM response parsing and sufficiency evaluation [COMPLETED]

-17. Implement advanced workflow features
-    17.1.
-Add support for conditional branching in workflow [TODO] 17.2.
+17. Implement advanced workflow features [IN PROGRESS] 17.1.
+Add support for conditional branching in workflow [IN PROGRESS] 17.2.
 Implement parallel task execution within stages [TODO] 17.3.
 Add support for custom scripts or plugins in workflow [TODO]

-18. Enhance LLM integration
+18. Enhance LLM integration [IN PROGRESS]
     18.1.
-Implement context-aware prompts based on workflow history [IN PROGRESS] 18.2.
-Add support for multiple LLM models or services [TODO] 18.3.
-Implement prompt templates in the configuration [IN PROGRESS]
+Implement context-aware prompts based on workflow history [COMPLETED] 18.2.
+Add support for multiple LLM models or services [COMPLETED] 18.3.
+Implement prompt templates in the configuration [COMPLETED]

-19. Implement Tiered LLM Approach
+19. Implement Tiered LLM Approach [COMPLETED]
     19.1.
 Design tiered LLM strategy (fast, balanced, powerful) [COMPLETED] 19.2.
 Implement logic for selecting appropriate tier based on task complexity [COMPLETED] 19.3.
 Update LLMManager to support tiered queries [COMPLETED] 19.4.
 Add tests for tiered LLM approach [COMPLETED] 19.5.
 Implement fallback mechanisms for when higher-tier LLMs are unavailable [COMPLETED] 19.6.
-Implement cost optimization strategies for LLM usage [IN PROGRESS]
+Implement cost optimization strategies for LLM usage [COMPLETED]

-20. Enhance Error Handling and Logging
-    20.1.
-Implement more detailed error messages and logging [IN PROGRESS] 20.2.
-Add error recovery mechanisms for workflow execution [TODO] 20.3.
-Implement logging for LLM interactions and decisions [TODO]
+20. Enhance Error Handling and Logging [IN PROGRESS] 20.1.
+Implement more detailed error messages and logging [COMPLETED] 20.2.
+Add error recovery mechanisms for workflow execution [IN PROGRESS] 20.3.
+Implement logging for LLM interactions and decisions [COMPLETED]

-21. Optimize Performance
+21. Optimize Performance [IN PROGRESS]
     21.1.
-Implement caching for LLM responses [TODO] 21.2.
-Optimize state management for large projects [TODO] 21.3.
-Implement asynchronous processing where applicable [TODO]
+Implement caching for LLM responses [COMPLETED] 21.2.
+Optimize state management for large projects [IN PROGRESS] 21.3.
+Implement asynchronous processing where applicable [IN PROGRESS]

+22. Implement Multi-Modal Input Support [IN PROGRESS] 22.1.
+Develop MultiModalInputHandler for processing text and image inputs [IN PROGRESS] 22.2.
+Integrate multi-modal input processing into the workflow [IN PROGRESS] 22.3.
+Implement prompt generation for multi-modal analysis tasks [IN PROGRESS]

+23. Enhance External Tool Integration [IN PROGRESS] 23.1.
+Develop ExternalToolIntegrator for managing external tool and API integrations [IN PROGRESS] 23.2.
+Implement interfaces for Claude to utilize external tools effectively [IN PROGRESS] 23.3.
+Develop prompts and parsing mechanisms for tool-augmented Claude tasks [IN PROGRESS]

+24. Implement Adaptive Learning for Claude Usage [IN PROGRESS] 24.1.
+Develop AdaptiveLearningManager for analyzing Claude performance data [IN PROGRESS] 24.2.
+Implement mechanisms for refining model selection criteria based on historical data [IN PROGRESS]

+25. Enhance Claude Prompt Engineering [IN PROGRESS] 25.1.
+Implement advanced prompt templates using XML tags for structured outputs [COMPLETED] 25.2.
+Develop a system for dynamic prompt generation based on task complexity and context [IN PROGRESS] 25.3.
+Implement chain-of-thought prompting for complex reasoning tasks [IN PROGRESS] 25.4.
+Create a library of effective prompts for common development tasks and scenarios [IN PROGRESS]

 ## Phase 3: Refinement and Advanced Features